 The electrocardiographic waves are called P, Q, R, S, T, U (in that order) and they are connected to each other by an isoelectric line.

-The P Wave is the first wave of the cardiac cycle.
+The P wave is the first wave of the cardiac cycle.
 It represents atrial depolarisation.
-It is the result of overlaying the electrical activity of both atria.
+It is the result of overlayiwg the electrical activity of both atria.

-P Wave duration is less that 0.10 s (2.5 mm wide) and its maximum voltage is 0.25 mV (2.5 mm height).
+It wave duration is less that 0.10 s (2.5 mm wide) and its maximum amplitude is 0.25 mV (2.5 mm height).
 It is usually positive in all leads, except in aVR where it is negative, and in V1 where it is usually biphasic.

 Two important things about this wave: